 PORRIDGE vs. OATMEAL

-- Someone’s been and eaten my porridge!
+- UK: Someone’s been and eaten my porridge!

-- Oatmeal is breakfast food.
+- US: Oatmeal is a common breakfast food.

 BISCUIT vs. COOKIE